Here Comes The FHFA House Price Index...

-The FHFA House price index for January is out at 9 a.m.
+The FHFA Home Price Index (HPI) for March is out at 9:00 a.m.
 ET.

-Economists polled by Bloomberg are looking for the index to rise 0.7 per cent month-over-month.
+Economists polled by Bloomberg are looking for a 0.9% month-over-month (mum) rise.
+This compares with a 0.7% rise in February.

+Tight supply and rising demand have helped support prices but recent housing data has raised some questions about the recovery.

+The Federal Housing Finance Agency (FHFA) House Price Index (HPI) covers single-family housing, using data provided by Fannie Mae and Freddie Mac

 Business Insider Emails & Alerts